rolemadelen/minimalist-blog/src/leetcode/2-add-two-numbers.md

 ### Even Better Solution
 - Iterate through the list and add two digits; `O(max(L1, L2)), L = length of a list`
-  - if a node is null, let the vaule be 0 _(I did this step separately in previous solution by appending a new node at the end)_
+  - if a node is null, let the value be 0 _(I did this step separately in previous solution by appending a new node at the end)_

 ```ts
 function addTwoNumbers(l1: ListNode | null, l2: ListNode | null): ListNode | null {